New Zealand South Island Winter Landscape & Astrophotography Workshop (NZ)

 Arrive Christchurch → Tekapo

 Arrive into Christchurch, collect the vehicle and transfer to Lake Tekapo.
-Check in, dinner and settle in.
+Check in to our lakefront base at Peppers Bluewater, dinner and settle in.
 If skies are clear and the forecast looks limited, we may head out for a simple local astro session.

 Tekapo region · first full shoot day